Data Warehouse Testing

 Metadata: Verifies the table definitions against data model and application design specifications

-Data Transformation: White box and black box; white box examines program structure and black box examines the functionality of an application
+Transformation: White box and black box; white box examines program structure and then black box examines the functionality of an application

 Incremental: Confirms that updates on sources are being loaded into the system correctly